 Another thing I loved was Oscar’s relationship with both his mother and Stratton.
 Oscar was my favorite character; he was the only one that felt real.
 I loved his protectiveness for his mother as well as his willingness to accept Stratton in his life.
 I admired his strength and maturity despite his age, and he made reading this book worthwhile for me.

-My Christmas Fiancé is a slow but enjoyable read.
+I give My Christmas Fiancé 3 out of 5 pink roses.
+It’s a slow but enjoyable read.
 I recommend it to those who enjoy stories with little conflict and a good relationship between the main characters.

 For a complete list of my book reviews, click here.